- Five on Friday

 If you are concerned about your child’s tonsils, know that you can schedule an appointment at CEENTA.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Kilde practices in our Albemarle office.
 To make an appointment with him or any of our ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment